Cherry Chase

 Cupertino

-$3.3MWalk 47The "value Cupertino" play — Cupertino Union schools and Cupertino High feeder, larger lots, and lower prices than Monta Vista.
-Where families land when Monta Vista is out of reach.
+$3.3MWalk 47The "value Cupertino" play: Cupertino Union schools and Cupertino High feeder, larger lots, and lower prices than Monta Vista.
+Where buyers land when Monta Vista is out of reach.

 Read profile